 God Created the Heavens and the Earth

-God created the heavens — all the galaxies we can see and even not see — and the earth — our planet.
+God created the heavens — all the galaxies we can see and even those we cannot see — and the earth — our planet.

 The term Heaven can be used many different ways, and the term earth can also be used many different ways.